Linear extensions of finite posets: Final remarks and open problems

 \subsection{Acknowledgements}

-We are grateful to Karim Adiprasito, Luis Ferroni, Nikita Gladkov, Alejandro Morales, Greta Panova, F\"edor Petrov, Yair Shenfeld, David Soukup and Ramon van Handel for many helpful discussions and remarks on the subject.
+We are grateful to Karim Adiprasito, Max Aires, Luis Ferroni, Nikita Gladkov, Jeffry Kahn, Alejandro Morales, Greta Panova, F\"edor Petrov, Yair Shenfeld, David Soukup and Ramon van Handel for many helpful discussions and remarks on the subject.
 Special thanks to Richard Stanley for comments on the draft of this survey.
 Both authors were partially supported by the~NSF. }

 {

 }